 Definition, or cuts, between muscles is best achieved through regularly lifting weights and performing exercises that target specific muscle sets.
 Strengthening and growing muscles located closely together, such as the bicep in your arm and the deltoid in your shoulder, creates definition between the muscle groups.

-Restrict foods in your diet that are high in saturated fat, sugar and sodium.
+Making a few changes in your dietary habits can help you get that cut you're looking for.
+Start by restricting foods in your diet that are high in saturated fat, sugar and sodium.
 These types of foods can contribute to unhealthy weight gain, typically in the form of fat, which makes defining your muscles more difficult.

 Incorporate nutritious foods, such as fresh fruits and vegetables and lean cut meats, to help promote the growth of lean muscle tissue.
-Incorporate plenty of protein, such as whey, into your diet -- lean muscle tissue develops from the amino acids extracted from protein after your body metabolizes it.
+Incorporate plenty of protein, such as whey, into your diet — lean muscle tissue develops from the amino acids extracted from protein after your body metabolizes it.

-Drink protein shakes before or after a workout to help boost your energy levels.
+Finally, drink protein shakes before or after a workout to help boost your energy levels.
 Protein shakes can help your muscles recover faster after an intense workout, which means you can work out more often to develop muscle cuts quicker.

 Perform bicep and shoulder exercises in succession.
 Don't spread out these muscle-specific exercises by training other body parts in between.